Meisenheimer/COMP5434-Big-Data-Computing/code/Task 1/Readme.md

 - This file includes two columns. o StudentID: the identifier of each record in test.csv. o label: the prediction of this record.

-You can use low-level third-party packages to facilitate your implementation.

-Your implementation should involve sufficient technical details developed by yourselves.
-	o DO NOT simply call ready-to-use classification models provided in existing packages, as a Blackbox, to finish the project.